Circom language tutorial with circomlib walkthrough

 A note about production use

-Circom is a fantastic tool for learning zk-snarks.
+Circom is a fantastic tool for learning ZK-SNARKS.
 However, because it is quite low-level, there are more opportunities to accidentally add subtle bugs.
 In real applications, programmers should consider using higher level zero knowledge programming languages.
-You should always get an audit before deploying a smart contract that holds user funds, but this is especially true for zk circuits, as the attack vectors are less well known.
+You should always get an audit before deploying a smart contract that holds user funds, but this is especially true for ZK circuits, as the attack vectors are less well known.

 Prerequisites